vre-hub/environments/README.md

         environments: [vre-singleuser, vre-hub, ...] # <-- add folder name here
 ```

- - We strongly recommend to add the following lines to any new user environment (thus a `Dockerfile`)
+ - We strongly recommend to add the following lines to any new user environment (thus a `Dockerfile`).

 ```Dockerfile
 # After the `FROM` and other `LABEL` commands